pepega007xd/slplugin/bp/main.typ

 The first formula represents the case where the list $ls(bound: 0, x, y)$ had length of at least one, the second represents the case of the list being empty.
 Note that materialization also handles explicitly making $x$ the source of the points-to atom.

 Materialization of DLS variables is done similarly, with the difference that DLS lists can be materialized from any side.
-In $dls(x,y,p,n)$, either $x$ or $y$ can be materialized.
+In $dls(x, y, p, n)$, either $x$ or $y$ can be materialized.
 During the materialization in NLS lists, an additional logic variable representing the start of the SLS sublist is introduced.
 For example, materializing $x$ in $nls(bound: 1, x, y, z)$ yields

 $ x |-> fields("t": f0, "n": f1) * ls(f1, z) * nls(bound: 0, f0, y, z) $